-- 1. The full name of the trust: - 2.
+- 1. The full name of the trust; - 2.
 The date on which the trust was set up; - 3.
-A statement of accounts for the trust, describing the trust assets and identifying the value of each category of the trust assets at the date of settlement; - 4.
+A statement of accounts for the trust, describing the trust assets and identifying the value of each category of the trust assets at the date on which the information is first provided to HMRC (including the address of any property held by the trust); - 4.
 The country where the trust is considered to be resident for tax purposes; - 5.
 The place where the trust is administered; - 6.
-A contact address for the trustees; - 7. "the full name of any advisers who are being paid to provide legal, financial or tax advice to the trustees in relation to the trust".
-This is the wording of the Regulations but HMRC have said that they would only require the details of the agent who is acting on behalf of the trustees in relation to the trustees tax affairs.
+A contact address for the trustees; - 7.
+"The full name of any advisers who are being paid to provide legal, financial or tax advice to the trustees in relation to the trust".
+This is the wording of the Regulations but HMRC have said that they would only require the details of the agent who is acting on behalf of the trustees' in relation to the trustees tax affairs.